Lloyds Bank Logo PNG

 1980 – 1998

-The horse is placed inside a white circle, which, in its turn, is placed inside a green shape with black trim.
-The name of the bank in a traditional sans can be seen next to it.
+On the logo, created for Lloyd’s Bank in 1980, the horse was placed inside a white circle, which, in turn, was located inside a green crest with black trim.
+The name of the bank in a traditional serif font with classy contours of the title case characters can be seen next to it, set in plain black.

 1998 – 2009